How to Winterize a Saltwater Pool

 When you should close your saltwater pool for the winter highly depends on your local climate.
 Most saltwater systems will start to fail once the temperature drops below a certain level.
 So this can range from anything between October to never.
 I recommend winterizing your pool when the temperature reaches 65 degrees Fahrenheit.

-As an additional tip, make sure the water is cool enough to winterize before starting to close it.
+As an additional tip, make sure the water is cold enough to winterize before starting to close it.
 Warm water will make it easier for algae to grow, and the chemicals in the water will not last as long.

 How much does it cost to winterize a saltwater pool?